-Jeffrey F. Rayport is a strategic advisor in marketing, services, online media, and e-commerce, with a focus on business opportunities enabled by emerging digital technologies.
+Jeffrey F. Rayport is a strategic advisor in marketing services, online media, and e-commerce, with a focus on new business opportunities enabled by emerging digital technologies.

 Rayport earned an A.B. at Harvard College; an M.Phil. in International Relations at the University of Cambridge (U.K.); and an A.M. and Ph.D. in Business History at Harvard University.